febriliankr/whatsapp-cloud-api/README.md

 # Whatsapp Cloud API Wrapper for Golang

-v14.0 Whatsapp Cloud API Wrapper for Golang
+Lightweight Whatsapp Cloud API Wrapper v14.0 for Golang with no dependency.

 Made this cause I haven't found any reliable whatsapp cloud api wrapper for golang